waieez/NodeVsHumanity/README.md

 	- Tried to refactor clientside code and ended up introducing a multiple emitter bug
 	- Currently control flow of game is mostly set.
 Game is rough but playable.

+9. Heroku
+	- Not as straightforward as implied.
+	- IT'S ALIVE~!
+	- A bit of styling

 Plans:

 2. MongoDB LRU